TheSilvered/nest/docs/c_api/c_api-ggc.md

 **Description:**

 Initializes the fields of a [`Nst_GGCObj`](c_api-ggc.md#nst_ggcobj).
-Should be called before initializing other fields of the object.
+Should be called after having initialized all the other fields of the object.

 ---